openlawlibrary/pygls/docs/source/pages/advanced_usage.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Using language server methods inside registered features and commands are quite
-often and, in that case, we recommend adding language server as a
+common.
+We recommend adding language server as a **first parameter** of a
-**first parameter** of a registered function.
+registered function.

 There are two ways of doing this: